Best Drill Press – Complete Buying Guide

 Craftsman 12 inch Drill Press

-The Craftsman 12 inch drill press is a solid choice and has a reasonable price tag for a 12 inch machine with plenty of features like digital depth readout, and a laser cross-hair system for precision drilling.
+The Craftsman 12 inch drill press is a solid choice and has a reasonable price tag for a 12 inch machine.
+Especially since it comes with plenty of features like digital depth readout, and a laser cross-hair system for precision drilling.
 It is powered with a 3.5 amp motor which provides 1/2 hp.